RicardoSoftwareEngineer/digitus-forum-login-microservice/README.md

 Import on your preferred IDE as a maven project and run it like any other spring boot project

+## Postman reqs

+To make your life easier I put all requests available for download directly in your postman [here](https://www.getpostman.com/collections/3f7d6ea128d4b85c9943)

 ## Dependency

  - [Alexandria](https://github.com/RicardoCampinas/digitus-forum-alexandria)